Content Note: This piece includes references to addiction and mental health experiences.

 It’s Not Giving Disney Channel Anymore…

-There’s something inherently fascinating about watching someone you remember from childhood TV grow up in the public eye.
+There’s something inherently fascinating about watching someone you remember from childhood television grow up in the public eye.

 When I think of Shia LaBeouf, I think of his early days on the Disney show, Even Stevens.
 He played the quirky, chaotic younger brother.
 But he didn’t stay there.
-He went on to major film success with projects like Transformers and Fury, earning critical praise and mainstream visibility.
+He went on to achieve significant mainstream success, starring in blockbuster franchises like Transformers, a project championed by Steven Spielberg, while also taking on more grounded, character-driven roles such as Fury.

 And then came the other headlines.

 Arrests.
 Public outbursts.
 Allegations of abusive behavior.
-Most notably, a 2014 arrest in New York City for disorderly conduct and later, in 2017, an arrest in Savannah after a volatile interaction with police.
 Reports of erratic behavior on sets, strained professional relationships, and deeply troubling accusations from former partners followed.
-He became, in many ways, a cultural shorthand for “brilliant but difficult.”
+Over time, he became, in many ways, a kind of cultural shorthand for “brilliant but difficult.”
+A narrative we often assign when talent and turmoil coexist in the same body.

-More recently, after his arrest in New Orleans following a physical altercation during Mardi Gras, he was asked in an interview whether alcohol was the problem.
-He shared that he didn’t believe drinking was the root issue.
-He believed it was something deeper, something perhaps rooted in self-esteem.
-In the interview, he spoke about his relationship with his father.
-Trauma.
+More recently, after his arrest in New Orleans following a physical altercation during Mardi Gras, he was asked whether alcohol was the problem.
+His response was telling.
+He shared that he didn’t see drinking as the root issue, but rather as a symptom, something sitting on top of something deeper.
+He pointed to self-esteem, his relationship with his father, and unresolved trauma.

 As therapists, we’re trained to practice compassionate inquiry rather than reflexive judgment.
 Instead of stopping at the behavior (“drinking problem,” “anger problem,” “ego problem”), we ask: What pain is this behavior protecting?